-As many people know the 1980s was a tough time for most working class cities, and Liverpool with its rich industrial heritage was hit particularly hard.
-Around 80,000 jobs were lost between 1972-1982 with the city left reeling from the impact of de-industrialisation.
-The old tenements and tower blocks were being demolished and the lack of opportunity and despair was felt amongst its inner city communities.
-Rioting ensued, and the city became embroiled in a class war with the Thatcher led government, who many felt let their city rot when they most needed help.
+The 1980s was a troublesome decade for many industrial towns and cities across the UK, and Liverpool with its rich industrial heritage was hit particularly hard.
+Around eighty thousand jobs were lost between 1972-1982 and the city was left devastated by the impact of de-industrialisation.
+The old tenements and tower blocks were being demolished and the lack of opportunity and despair had a major social impact on its inner city communities.
+As with other major cities across the UK, police fallout and inner-city rioting ensued, and the city became embroiled in a class war with the Thatcher led government, who many felt let their city rot when they most needed help.

-Rob Bremner’s photos capture the mood of these times, but also the everyday life and spirit of the people, the colourful fashions of the era, friendly characters and tight-knit communities who were proud of the city and the place they belonged to.
+Rob Bremner’s photos captured the mood of these times, but also the everyday life and spirit of the people.
+The colourful and casual fashions of the era, friendly faces and local characters who were proud of their city and the place they belonged to.

-Whilst studying in Wallasey he became acquainted with the acclaimed photographer’s Tom Wood (who was teaching at the college) and Martin Parr, who also lived nearby.
-He would help out in Tom’s darkroom and spend his weekends following mainly Tom and occasionally Martin around the down at heel resort of New Brighton as they documented the area.
+Whilst studying in Wallasey he became acquainted with photographer’s Tom Wood (who was teaching at the college) and Martin Parr, who lived nearby.
+He would help out in Tom’s darkroom and spend his weekends following Tom, and occasionally Martin around the faded resort of New Brighton as they documented the area.

 On completion of his course in Newport Rob came back to live in Merseyside, establishing himself as a freelance photographer in Liverpool.
-A local gallery was going to commission his Everton/Vauxhall work but this ended up falling through and struggling for work Rob ended up living in a bedsit and on the dole.
-Not being able to afford to work in colour he purchased cans of out of date 35mm black and white cine stock and It was during this time he took his black and white photographs of Liverpool’s Pier Head.
+A local gallery looked at commissioning his Everton/Vauxhall work but this ended up falling through and struggling for work Rob ended up living in a bedsit and on the dole.
+Not being able to afford to work in colour he purchased cans of out of date 35mm black and white cine stock and It was during this time he took his black and white images of Liverpool’s Pier Head.

-Rob says ” Liverpool’s Pier Head at that time was really just a dilapidated bus station where people went to catch the ferries across the Mersey.
+Rob:” Liverpool’s Pier Head at that time was really just a dilapidated bus station where people went to catch the ferries across the Mersey.
 It was the last stop for most buses and older people with their free bus passes would alight there.
 There was a café, the staff were friendly and you could sit there all day sipping the same cup of tea and not be asked to leave.
 It was cheaper than heating a home.
-Danny who used to the run the burger stand gave me free burgers, nice man.”
+Danny who used to the run the burger stand would give me free burgers.”

-Rob is currently in the process of launching his first book, which is titled ‘The Dash Between’.
+Rob has released his first book, titled ‘The Dash Between’ on Liverpool’s Bluecoat Press.
 The title comes from the dash between the date you were born and the date you died on your gravestone, it is about human life.
 The book starts with photos Rob took whilst visiting his family on holiday, and finishes with the photos he took whilst looking after his father.
-The photos in between are from his time on Merseyside.
+All the photos in between are from his time spent on Merseyside.